wolasss/flow-routing/README.md

 });
 ```

-`useraccounts:flow-routing` uses the internal useraccounts `fullPageAtForm` is the built-in template useraccounts uses by default for its forms.
+`mealsunite:flow-routing-extra` uses the internal useraccounts `fullPageAtForm` is the built-in template useraccounts uses by default for its forms.
 You can override it on a per-route basis (see below) or replace it with `defaultTemplate:` field as above (templates specified in route config will still take precedence).
 Omit `defaultTemplate` (or set to an empty string) to use the `fullPageAtForm` template built-in to your useraccounts UI package (ex [material](https://github.com/meteor-useraccounts/materialize/blob/master/lib/full_page_at_form.html)).

 NOTE: The above configs must load BEFORE your AccountsTemplates routes are defined (next section).

 ## React Configuration

 Firstly, please ensure that your app depends upon the [React Layout][3] and the [Blaze Layout][2] packages.
 User Accounts currents only renders Blaze templates.
-In order to use User Accounts with React we rely on the [Blaze To React][4] package to render the User Accounts templates.
+In order to use User Accounts with React we rely on the [Blaze To React][3] package to render the User Accounts templates.

 Before you configure routes for User Accounts with Flow Router, you will need to make sure you have set a few default configuration items.